-Estimating the GHG emission reductions from each use of allocated allowance auction proceeds allowed pursuant to sections 95892(d)(3)(A)-(C).
-The portion of total GHG emission reductions attributable to the use of the proceeds shall be based on the percentage of total project costs covered by the use of the proceeds.
-The total GHG emission reductions shall be based on comparing the expected GHG emissions with and without the use of the proceeds.
+Estimating the GHG emission reductions from each use of allocated allowance value allowed pursuant to sections 95892(d)(3)(A)-(C).
+The portion of total GHG emission reductions attributable to the use of the allowance value shall be based on the percentage of total project costs covered by the use of the allowance value.
+The total GHG emission reductions shall be based on comparing the expected GHG emissions with and without the use of the allowance value.
 The calculation shall use the following, as applicable:

 Use-specific information on equipment efficiency, kilowatt hours of electricity generated or saved, MMBtu of fuel saved, and vehicle miles travelled, as applicable.